cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

   }
 ```

-So take a closer look to see the different verifications made in this call:
+Examine the different verifications made in this call:

 ```go
 // checkValidity checks if the Tendermint header is valid.